SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/zscaler-private-access.md

 3. Deploy an App Connector on a Supported Platform.
 4. Configure Log Receivers in ZPA to send logs to Sumo Logic.

-### Configure Sumo Logic Hosted Collector and a Cloud Syslog Source
+### Configure Sumo Logic hosted collector and a Cloud Syslog source

 To collect logs for ZPA, do the following in Sumo Logic: